gergo-/missed-optimizations/README.md

 This list was put together by Gergö Barany <gergo.barany@inria.fr>.
 I'm interested in feedback.
-I have described how I found these missed optimizations in a [preprint (PDF)](missed_optimizations_preprint.pdf).
+I have described how I found these missed optimizations in a [paper (PDF)](missed_optimizations_preprint.pdf) that I presented at CC'18, where it won the best paper award.
 The software described in the paper is not released yet.
 I also made a quick-and-dirty [poster (PDF)](missed_optimizations_poster.pdf) and some more informative [presentation slides (PDF)](cc2018slides.pdf).